broadinstitute/gumbo_client/README.md

+# Gumbo Python Client

-Client for reading/writing to gumbo DB
+A python package for reading/writing to the gumbo database

-# Installation
+## Installation

 First you will need rights in the depmap-gumbo google cloud project.
 For any user to access gumbo, that user account will need: